bonninr/rusty-pipes/readme.md

 [![Built With Ratatui](https://ratatui.rs/built-with-ratatui/badge.svg)](https://ratatui.rs/)

 Rusty Pipes is a digital organ instrument compatible with GrandOrgue sample sets.
-It features a text-based user interface, can be controlled via MIDI and play back MIDI files.
+It features both graphical and text-based user interface, can be controlled via MIDI and play back MIDI files.
 Rusty Pipes can stream samples from disk instead of load them into RAM, though a RAM precache mode similar to GrandOrgue and Hauptwerk is available too.

 Music sample: [Vierne Organ Symphony No2 - Cantabile - Frisach organ](https://playspoon.com/files/RustyPipes-Vierne-Symphony-No2-Cantabile.flac) (FLAC)